frkatona/ObsidianSync/Tasks (Main).md

 			- record 'voice types' video with diverse practice people/skills
 - Work
 	- Ben at GM:
-		- ask asbury about his instruments
+		- ask asbury about his power meter
-		- test the consecutive beam spot size change by inserting some dead space: "how many dots do yo uhave to skip to have it repeat the pattern?"
+		- test the consecutive beam spot size change by inserting some dead space: "how many dots do you have to skip to have it repeat the pattern?"
 	- Ethynyl silane
 		- more lasing
 		- ask Tainara how she'd want the sample